Firstly, we navigate to the /src/pages directory.

 Example: Add a link to Blog on our Homepage.

-• Add a component with a to property and a value of “/blog/” for the pathname
+<Link /> component from Gatsbyto property and a value of “/blog/” for the pathnameimport React from 'react'

 import { Link } from "gatsby"